PAFR2003/LesserSpaceNations/README.md

 >* Speaks Somali and English
 >* He was a former pirate but got arrested when he was 23 years old.
 Spent over 20 years of his life in Hargeisha Prison.
 >* He's a devout Muslim.

+ Farewell statement:

+*"Well, I don't need a statement for this but please, take care at my brother in Hargeisha."*